 - Kitchen scale – like THIS; BTW, having a scale is a great investment in your kitchen and I use mine daily)

 - Measuring spoons and cups

-- Container(s) – 12OZ glass jar or bottle (I like THESE)
+- Container(s) – 12OZ glass jar or bottle (Find containers in the Pronounce Skincare Shop)

 Unless I am running low and in a hurry, I usually DO use beeswax, as it helps the salve to thicken and ‘set’.
 Your salve will be a thick liquid consistency if you do not use beeswax, which is absolutely, 100% fine!
 I’ve done that, too, but since I often use this healing concoction on my toddler, I like being able to keep it on his skin a little better and the beeswax is a great way to do just that.

 - Pour into suitable container

 - Store somewhere dry and cool; shake before each use

 Make It With Beeswax